Skip to main content

 Next, we'll find additional literature on our topic, by using our article from the last step as a starting point.

-Litmaps can find relevant literature from a single article by using the citation network.
-By looking at how this article connects to the rest of the scientific literature (through citations and references), Litmaps finds relevant and important articles on your topic.
+Litmaps finds papers for you, using your starting article(s).
+By looking at how your article connects to the rest of the scientific literature through citations and references, Litmaps finds relevant and important sources on your topic.

 Here's how to find related literature to your initial article: